blakete/Tiny-Habits/README.md

 * Build towards your aspirations one behavior at a time.
 * "common sense is not common practice"
 * "how you live your every day is how you live your life"
-* Parkinson's Law: "80% of outcomes result from 20% of the causes"
+* Pareto Principle: "80% of outcomes come from 20% of cause or 20% of all causes or possible factors in any given event"
+* Parkinson's Law: "Work expands to fill the time available"
 * "compound interest is the eighth wonder of the world.
 He who understands it, earns it... he who doesn't... pays it." - Albert Einstein
 * Behavior = Motivation + Ability + Prompt